What other names is Acetyl-l-carnitine known by?

 Possibly Effective for...

-- Improving memory in people who use alcohol excessively.
+- Improving memory in alcoholics.
 Taking acetyl-L-carnitine seems to improve memory in 30-60 year-old people whose use of alcohol has produced long-term thinking problems.

 - Treating Peyronie's disease, a connective tissue disease in men.
 Acetyl-L-carnitine seems to be more effective than a drug called tamoxifen for reducing pain and slowing worsening of the condition.